sebnitu/vrembem/packages/modal/README.md

 ### `modal.get(value, key)`

 Used to retrieve a registered modal object from the collection.
-The value should match the key type to search by: e.g. to search by target elements, pass the target html node with a key of `'target'`.
+The value should match the key type to search by: e.g. to search by modal elements, pass the modal html node with a key of `'el'`.
 Defaults to `'id'`.

 **Parameters**